 Second Degree Murder

 Second degree murder is a felony in Maryland, but is associated with a much lighter sentence than first degree murder.
 Those convicted of second degree murder generally face a prison sentence of up to 30 years with early release a possibility upon good behavior and administrative reviews.
-At the Law Offices of Gary H. Gerstenfield, our homicide defense attorneys will help you plea down second degree murder charges to manslaughter, or prove to the court why the conviction should be considered second degree murder when the prosecution seeks first degree murder.
+At the Law Offices of Gerstenfield & Demirji, PC. our homicide defense attorneys will help you plea down second degree murder charges to manslaughter, or prove to the court why the conviction should be considered second degree murder when the prosecution seeks first degree murder.

 Schedule a Free Consultation Today